Lullabies for the Modern Mother

 “I’m pregnant.
 Will this work for me?”

-- If this is your first child, you likely have more time and energy than a mother who already has a little one.
-Why not start practicing now so that you are a natural by the time the child is born – with so much else going on, you’ll be glad you already took the course!
+- If this is your first child, you likely have more time and energy than after your baby is born.
+Why not start practicing now so that you are a natural by the time the child is born – with so much else going on, you’ll be glad!

 It’s easy to fall into thinking that offering your singing voice is an act reserved for the ‘talented’ few, but studies suggest that young children benefit from your singing regardless of how ‘good’ or trained your voice may be.
 Children are highly receptive to mood and subtleties carried through sound, and the importance lies more in the love expressed through the sounds, rather than musical perfection.

 - are a powerful amplifier and transmitter of your heart energy

 - are packed with health and developmental benefits for your child, now and long-term, including improvements in the following areas: brain growth and function, confidence, mental & emotional health stability, capacity for relationships, sense of security, ability to trust, communication skills, feelings of compassion

 - and benefits for you! – Expressing heartfelt and authentic sounds is extremely healing to our own bodies.
 In fact, your own voice is the most healing sound there is.
 Nourish your tired system, and soothe your worries and frustrations within you, all while doing the same for your child!

 - are mobile – take it anywhere you go, no packing and carrying!